-Second, we ask that all contributors set up standing Pull Requests (PR) while they are working something.
+Third, we ask that all contributors set up standing Pull Requests while they are working something.
 (This is a requirement if you're in the DIB lab.)
 This lets us track what's going on.
-On the flip side, please do not review PRs until they are indicated as "ready for review".
+On the flip side, please do not review pull requests until they are indicated as "ready for review".